 "When you are going through a difficult time, not sure what is not working in your body, why something so "simple" like becoming a parent does not happen to you- there is a lot of pressure.
-Physically, mentally, emotionally, that takes toll on every aspect of your life.
+Physically, mentally, and emotionally, that takes a toll on every aspect of your life.
 Priya, A Fund for Jewish Reproduction of the Dallas Jewish Community Foundation took this pressure off.

-The two time assistance from the Priya Fund allowed us to focus on the physical aspect of the treatment.
+The two-time assistance from the Priya Fund allowed us to focus on the physical aspect of the treatment.
 Thank G-d, we are now the proud parents of Ari and Eliana.

 We truly feel like there should not be a financial barrier for couples who want to bear children.
 Priya A Fund for Jewish Reproduction of the Dallas Jewish Community Foundation puts this barrier down."

 Shira and Dmitriy Olukhov and Family

 "For me, the reward of being a DJCF fund holder is equally matched by the honor of serving on a DJCF scholarship committee.
 Each year, we help award college and graduate school scholarships to more than 40 young people with awe-inspiring stories of community involvement and academic achievement despite tremendous financial hardship.
 I'll never forget the application from the daughter of a laborer who moved here from El Salvador.
 She didn't speak a word of English when she arrived.
 She worked seven days a week, attended classes simultaneously, and mastered the English language in eleven months.
 Three years later she was serving on the student government in college – an academic opportunity that might not have been possible without a DCJF scholarship."

 Photograph by A. Goodman